 - a.
-Multi-family shall include attached dwelling units such as duplexes, quads, townhouses, condominiums and apartments. - b.
+Multi-family shall include attached dwelling units such as duplexes, quads, townhouses, condominiums, and apartments. - b.
 Accessory commercial uses contained within a multi-family structure shall be permitted provided that the use is limited to a total floor area not to exceed 10% of the gross residential floor area contained therein, exclusive of vehicular parking and service areas, and limited to such uses as restaurants, delicatessens, and such personal services as beauty shops, barber shops, drug stores and professional offices.
 This provision is for 100 units or more and utilizing 20 square feet per unit with a maximum of 20,000 square feet per each project or development as indicated on the site or subdivision plan.
 The accessory use must meet parking requirements subject to Article 7.
+This provision does not apply to mixed-use projects as the mix of uses may exceed this provision and the PDD criteria shall apply to mixed-use projects.

-3. Security/Caretakers Quarters:
+3. Security/Caretaker Quarters:

 - a.
-Applicant shall obtain a special permit from the Planning and Zoning Division. - b.
+Applicant shall obtain a Special Use Permit from the Planning and Zoning Division. - b.
 No more than one (1) security or caretaker quarters shall be developed upon the same lot or project governed by the same site plan. - c.
-The security or caretaker quarters use shall be for the exclusive use of and shall be occupied only by a guard, custodian, caretaker, manager, or employee of the owner of the principal use, and his family.
-Such person shall be actively engaged in providing security, custodial, or managerial services on the premises. - d.
+The security or caretaker quarters use shall be for the exclusive use of and shall be occupied only by a guard, custodian, caretaker, manager, or employee of the owner of the principal use, or member of the owner's family.
+Such persons, excluding family members, shall be actively engaged in providing security, custodial, or managerial services on the premises. - d.
 A security or caretaker quarters shall not be permitted in association with a temporary use. - e.
-Mobile homes and recreational vehicles are not permitted to be used as security caretakers' quarters. - f.
+Mobile homes and recreational vehicles are not permitted to be used as security/ caretaker's quarters. - f.
 A security or caretaker quarters shall continue only so long as the principal use that it is meant to serve remains active.
 Upon termination of the principal use, the right to have the security or caretaker shall end, and the occupancy of the quarters shall immediately be discontinued.
-Once discontinued, such quarters shall not be re-established except in conformity with this section.

-4. Single Family:

-a.
-The use of a mobile home or a recreational vehicle as a single family residence is prohibited.
+Once discontinued, such quarters shall not be re-established except in conformity with this section and by obtaining a new Special Use Permit. - 4.
+Single Family: The use of a mobile home or a recreational vehicle as a single-family residence is prohibited, except as provided in the EOZD.